wordofwarning/wordofwarning.org/current/2020-springsummer/clayton-wright/index.md

 #### Who is he?
 Harry Clayton-Wright is an entertainer, performance artist, international mischief-maker + internet provocateur from Blackpool.
 Growing up in a town ubiquitous with traditional show business (and trashy gay bars) has left stains that simply won't wash out.

-Harry's work spans genre and taste levels — dipping his toes into the worlds of entertainment, theatre, film, live art + exhibitionism… His smash hit *Briefs: Close Encounters* sold-out spiegeltents all over the world, culminating in a West End run; his 107-hour immersive installation *The Slumber Party* has been in situ at Glastonbury + the Adelaide Fringe Festival; he starred in Brendan Maclean's <a href="http://vimeo.com/200672866" target="_blank">video for *House Of Air*</a>, racking up over six million views + screening at numerous film festivals including SXSW.
+Harry's work spans genre and taste levels — dipping his toes into the worlds of entertainment, theatre, film, live art + exhibitionism… His smash hit *Briefs: Close Encounters* sold-out spiegeltents all over the world, culminating in a West End run; his 107-hour immersive installation *The Slumber Party* has been in situ at Glastonbury + the Adelaide Fringe Festival; he starred in Brendan Maclean's <a href="http://vimeo.com/200672866" target="_blank">video for *House Of Air*</a>, racking up over six million views + screening at numerous festivals including SXSW.

 Harry has been called a 'Genius' by Cosmopolitan, 'Extraordinary' by The Guardian, 'Absolutely incredible' by BuzzFeed, and a 'Deranged, manic gay bloke' by The Mirror.